|The personal website of

 According to the family tradition passed on by a late cousin of my father, in about 1853 Adam Whelan married Mary McInerney in Tipperary, whereupon Mary travelled to Melbourne and worked as a domestic servant for two years before Adam joined her.
 I had doubted the Irish marriage, but a TFHR search confirms it; Adam Whelan married Mary MacInerney on 8 September 1853 in Tipperary parish, witnessed by Catherine Ryan.
 No other details were recorded.

 Mary McInerney's origins are uncertain.
 Her 1909 death certificate lists her parents as "unknown McInerney" though her father's occupation is shown as "farmer".
 Whoever supplied the information for the certificate felt that Mary had married at age 15, but did not know where the marriage took place.
-Searching for her birth is a diffcult task, as the name "McInerney" is capable of an almost infinite variety of spelling variants, and the name "Mary" is hardly uncommon!
-This is one of the mysteries to be tackled one day when time permits.
+Searching for her birth is a near-futile task, as the name "McInerney" is capable of an almost infinite variety of spelling variants, and the name "Mary" is hardly uncommon!

 Mary McInerney/Whelan's arrival details in Melbourne are also unclear, despite quite a bit of work.
 However we know the couple's first child was conceived a few weeks after Adam's arrival in Melbourne in the final week of 1855.

 Adam and Mary lived in the West Melbourne area for the rest of their lives.
 Adam's occupation, as shown on most of the certificates of his children's births and deaths, and that of his own death certificate, is that of "laborer".
 One of his children's death certificates lists Adam as a "railway employee", others as a "bricklayer" or a "builder", and another (mistakenly) as a "farmer".
 I have found that the information on death certificates frequently has major errors; this seems particularly common when the informant is not a close relative or is a generation or more removed from the deceased.